-While some people look for something extra when searching for a new cooler, whether it’s being able to play music or turn on lights inside to make it really feel like you’re at a party, others just need their ice chests to be durable enough for any situation and able to keep food and drinks cold for as long as necessary.
+While some people look for something extra when searching for the best cooler for their needs, whether it’s being able to play music or turn on lights inside to make it really feel like you’re at a party, others just need their ice chests to be durable enough for any situation and able to keep food and drinks cold for as long as necessary.

 That’s where the Igloo BMX cooler comes in.
-This option was introduced in early 2018 as the latest in Igloo’s lineup of well-performing ice chests that includes the Sportsman, which we previously covered, the Yukon, and the Party Bar, among other unique additions.
+This option was introduced in early 2018 as the latest in Igloo’s lineup of well-performing ice chests that includes the Sportsman, which we previously covered, the IMX (review here), the Yukon, and the Party Bar, among other unique additions.